dbltnk/participant-observer/implementation-plan.md

 10. **Well interaction** - Implemented drinking from wells to restore water
 11. **Code cleanup** - Removed orphaned CSS classes and legacy config values
 12. **Documentation** - Updated design doc and implementation plan to reflect Phaser 3 architecture
+13. **Villager AI** - Complete villager system with memory, exploration, and daily routines
+14. **Villager needs** - Villagers have same needs system as player with daily variance
+15. **Villager death** - Villagers die when needs reach zero and become permanent corpses
+16. **Villager storage** - Villagers use personal and communal storage boxes
+17. **Villager fire management** - Villagers collect wood and add to camp fires
+18. **Debug system** - Toggle debug mode to see villager states, tasks, and exploration radius
+19. **Ground texture** - Subtle ground texture using Perlin noise for better navigation

-### 🔄 Next Priority: Phase 4 - Villager AI
+### 🔄 Next Priority: Phase 6 - Complete Resource Propagation
-The core infrastructure is now complete and stable with Phaser 3.
-The next major phase should focus on implementing the villager AI system to add life to the world and create the core gameplay dynamic of shared resources and competition.
+The villager AI system is now complete and fully functional.
+The next major phase should focus on completing resource propagation.

 This plan prioritizes the core gameplay loop while maintaining flexibility for the 1-day timeline.
 The modular structure allows for easy iteration and debugging.